Anji Bai Cha - High Mountain Pre-Qingming Green Tea 2021

 Anji Bai Cha green tea from early spring has an exquisite taste that is nutty, buttery with a sweet lingering finish.
 Tea harvested in early spring before the Qingming festival (15th day after spring equinox), is sought after for its delicate and refined notes.

-DRY LEAF: Wiry bud sets that are bright green and yellow that looks almost florescent bright.
-Full of floral, nutty and sweet aroma.
+LEAF: Wiry bud sets that are bright green and yellow.
+Has a sharp vegetal and floral notes.

 CUP: A beautiful pale green with again lot of umami.
-Notes of sweet boiled corn, peas, soy and a sweet finish.
+Notes of sweet boiled corn, peas.
+Sweet clean finish.
 Very pleasing.

 1 level tbsp or 2.5 gm per 8 oz cup